timmoti/beautiful-jekyll/_posts/2017-11-20-boardgames-o-matic-modeling-for-predictions.md

 # Latent factor method - Singular Value Decomposition
 The latent factor method decomposes the sparse ratings matrix into a set of latent vectors for both users and items.
 These are low rank approximations of the original matrix and helps to address the issue of sparsity that is characteristic of any form of explicit rating data.

-It should be understood that the latent space that is created by mapping both user and items onto is made up of item and user dimensions, some of which are explainable like theme and mechanics of the game, a user's preference for certain genres and game difficulties to unexplainable concepts.
+It should be understood that the latent space that is created by mapping both user and items onto is made up of item and user features, some of which are explainable like theme and mechanics of the game, a user's preference for certain genres and game difficulties to unexplainable concepts.
 Each user and item can be explained by some combination of these factors and therefore predictions of a user's preference for an item can be made through a simple dot product of the user's latent vector by the transpose of that item's corresponding latent vector.

 We explore this concept with the Singular Value Decomposition of the ratings matrix first.

 ![svd_diagram](/img/svd_diagram.png)
 *A sparse User-Item matrix is decomposed(broken down) into 3 components: A user matrix explained by r latent factors, an item matrix explained by r latent factors and a matrix that contains the non-negative singular values in descending order along the its diagonal.
+The singular values determine the magnitude of effect of the latent factors in determining the predictions.
 A dot product of the 3 matrices solves for the larger matrix it was decomposed from.*

 We build a subclass from our base Recommender class to represent the SVD model